FactorySimPy/FactorySimPy/docs/examples.md

 Shown below is a very simple example.
 Here, the delays to be configured are `inter_arrival_time`, and `processing_delay` of the source and the machine respectively.
 In this example, the delays `inter_arrival_time`, and `processing_delay`, are specified as constant values at the time of node initiation.

 Similarly `in_edge_selection` and  `out_edge_selection` can also be provided as a constant or use one of the generator functions available in the package.
 These functions can be passed as a string.
-See [API](api_ref_main_page.md) for the details of all the available functions.
+[See this page for details about edge selection policy](configuring_parameters.md) for the details of all the available functions.

 ```python